-Outside Facilitators:
+Outside Facilitators

-- The Foundation may employ the services of a person who was trained by a different organization and, consequently, not on the "List of Certified Staff" located in the appendix.
+- The H. E. Butt Foundation may employ the services of a person who was trained by a different organization and, consequently, not on the "List of Certified Staff" located in the appendix.
 This person may facilitate any High Ropes activity - Must hold a current ACCT Level 1 certification in the "Full" or "High Only" tracks.
-An ACCT Level 1 certification with a "Site-Specific" track will not qualify to facilitate Participants in our program, as their training was customized for the course where they trained and may not apply to our elements - Must present their training card to the High Ropes Director on duty who will make a copy for the HR file - Must go through an adequate briefing by a High Ropes Director to inform them of our local operating procedures
+An ACCT Level 1 certification with a "Site-Specific" track will not qualify to facilitate Participants in our program, as their training was customized for the course where they trained and may not apply to our elements - Must present their training card to the Asst.
+Dir. of Adv.
+Rec - Must go through an adequate briefing by the Asst.
+Dir. of Adv.
+Rec to inform them of our local operating procedures